Wat Phra Kaew

 Wat Phra Kaew gleams and glitters with so much colour and glory that its earthly foundations seem barely able to resist the celestial...

 Thailand’s universities aren’t usually repositories for interesting architecture, but Silpakorn (pronounced sĭn lá Ъà gorn ), the...

 On a hot day, Sanam Luang (Royal Field) is far from charming – a shadeless expanse of dying grass and concrete pavement ringed by flocks...

 Seemingly hidden in plain sight across from Wat Phra Kaew is this decades-old shophouse restaurant.
 The menu spans Western/Chinese...

 cnr Th Sanam Chai & Th Lak Meuang · interesting places nearby

 What would otherwise be an uninteresting mileage marker has both religious and historical significance in Thailand.
 Lak Meuang is the city shrine, a wooden pillar erected by Rama I in 1782 to represent the founding of the new Bangkok capital.
-From this point, distances are measured to all other city shrines in the country.
+Distances are measured to all other city shrines in the country from this point.
 But its importance doesn’t stop there.
 The pillar is endowed with a spirit, Phra Sayam Thewathirat (Venerable Siam Deity of the State), and is considered the city’s guardian.
-To the east of the main shrine are several other idols added during the reign of Rama V.